CaMiMtoto/Simple-Vue-Js-TodoList-App/README.md

 # TO DO LIST APP

-This is a simple to do list app that allows you to add, edit, and delete tasks.
+This is a simple to do list app that allows you to add and delete tasks.
 It is built using Vue.js,Vite and Tailwind CSS.

 ## Project setup